 Mobilising business for resilience: Unlocking growth, innovation and impact

-Climate change is driving the costs of instability for both businesses and
+Climate change is driving the costs of instability for both businesses and society.

-in climate action.
-A resilient economy is not just a necessity; it’s also a
+This gives the private sector a unique opportunity to take a leadership role in climate action.
+A resilient economy is not just a necessity; it’s also a significant business opportunity.

 What to expect

-This panel discussion brings private sector leaders to the stage to consider
+This panel discussion brings private sector leaders to the stage to consider strategic opportunities that can reframe resilience as a shared investment priority and a competitive advantage.

 Speakers